 "I believed in peace and considered myself an activist, but I wanted to understand the research on peace issues," Kaye says.
 "At Notre Dame I acquired not only a strong academic foundation, but also the encouragement to use my passion to focus on the issues that are important to me."

 Kaye's passion and scholarly achievements recently led to two invitations to speak at the White House's Black History Month Panels.
 In 2013, she was one of four experts chosen to participate in the panel discussion "From Emancipation to Freedom" and in 2014 she was selected to moderate a discussion on African-Americans in the armed forces.

-Kaye is the author of several books: Letters to My Black Sons: Raising Boys in a Post-Racial America (Apprentice House), Sparking the Genius: The Carter G. Woodson Lecture (Apprentice House), Notes from a Colored Girl: The Civil War Pocket Diaries of Emilie Frances Davis (University of South Carolina Press), The Emancipation Proclamation: Race Relations on the Eve of Reconstruction (forthcoming, Routledge), which will be part of the "Critical Moments in American History" series.
+Kaye is the author of several books: Letters to My Black Sons: Raising Boys in a Post-Racial America (Apprentice House), Sparking the Genius: The Carter G. Woodson Lecture (Apprentice House), Notes from a Colored Girl: The Civil War Pocket Diaries of Emilie Frances Davis (University of South Carolina Press), and The Emancipation Proclamation: Race Relations on the Eve of Reconstruction, a part of the "Critical Moments in American History" series.
 She also is the editor of The Emilie Davis Companion Reader (Apprentice House), a collection of essays and lesson plans about Emilie Davis, 19th-century black women, literacy and math.
-Her forthcoming book of poetry, TODAY 07.17.14, will be published later in 2016.

 "I have always been interested in doing my part to break down the walls of racism, classism and sexism," Kaye says.
 "Now I'm able to do it as a scholar and peace advocate."

 Karsonya returned to Kroc in 2016 to receive the Distinguished Alumni award.